sebivenlo/esd-2024-jit-compiler/workshop/javascript/README.md

 ## Exercise 2: Fibonacci Sequence

+The Fibonacci process is a sequence where each number is the sum of the two preceding ones, typically starting with 0 and 1.
+This sequence is defined as:

+F(0)=0 F(1)=1 F(n)=F(n−1)+F(n−2) for 𝑛 ≥ 2 n≥2

+So, the series starts as: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, and so on.

 ### Steps to Run the Fibonacci Exercise

 1. **Run the iterative Fibonacci function with JIT**